Increasing Audiobook Engagement 150% Through Native Playback Design

 Skip back 15s (final choice): Supports multitaskers who miss important information and need quick replay

-Chapter skip: Enables navigation but less relevant for users mid-browse
+Chapter skip: Enables faster chapter navigation but used less often than skip back

 Speed control: High-value but accessible from full player when needed